osumba404/IBL1-SmartFees/edulink/README.md

 ## 📈 Current Progress

-### 🎉 System Status: **FEATURE COMPLETE**
+### 🎉 System Status: **PRODUCTION READY**
 All core functionality has been implemented and tested.
-The system is now production-ready with comprehensive features for student fee management.
+The system is now production-ready with comprehensive features for student fee management, including complete email notification system and payment receipt delivery.

 ### ✅ Completed Features